 Provides citations plus abstracts and selected full text where available to journal articles 1965 to the present.

 Technical reports are typically used to report the progress of research and development activities.
-The UB Science & Engineering Library has a collection of several million technical reports, most of which are on microfiche.
-They are shelved on the second floor of the library in Capen Hall.
+The UB Libraries have a collection of several million technical reports, most of which are on microfiche.
+They are shelved in the basement of Lockwood Library.
 The database below will provide you with references for reports, including their report/accession number, which we use to file reports in our microfiche collection.
 A librarian can help you determine whether or not we have the technical report you are looking for and locate it for you.

 NTIS (federally-sponsored R+D) - Provides citations and abstracts for technical reports describing government-sponsored research from 1969 to the present.